sookinoby/mxnet-ccn-samples/README.md

 3. conda install scikit-learn
 4. conda install jupyter notebook

-Next, you can install MXNet [MXNet](http://mxnet.io/get_started/install.html). 'conda install pip' is important and should be the first command inside the environment.
-This can save you from lot of problems.
+Next, you can install MXNet [MXNet](http://mxnet.io/get_started/install.html).

-Please note: the MXNet GPU version has a problem in Windows.
-We have asked for clarification in [mxnet github](https://github.com/dmlc/mxnet/issues/6057) page.
-The MXNet CPU version works fine in Windows.

 ## The dataset
 In order to learn about any deep neural network, we need data.
 For this notebook, we use a dataset already stored as a NumPy array.
 You can also load data from any image file.
 We'll show that process later in the notebook.

 The actual dataset is located [here](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-Please read this page to understand the dataset better.

-The pickled version of the data that we will be using is [here](https://drive.google.com/open?id=0B1MAGYyd23tnR0l6NHFRSGVteHM)
+The [pickled](https://en.wikipedia.org/wiki/Serialization#Pickle) version of the data that we will be using is [here](https://drive.google.com/open?id=0B1MAGYyd23tnR0l6NHFRSGVteHM)

-The dataset consists of 39,209 training samples and 12,630 testing samples, representing 43 different traffic signs (such as a stop sign, speed limit, warning sign, and so on).
+The dataset consists of 39,209 training samples and 12,630 testing samples, representing 43 different traffic signs—stop signs, speed limits, various warning signs, and so on).

-Each data in the dataset is 32*32 size with three channel (RGB) and belongs to a particular image class.
+Each image in the dataset is 32*32 size with three channel (RGB) color, and it belongs to a particular image class.
 The image class is a number between 0 and 43.
 The actual name of the class is given 'signnames.csv'.
 The 'signnames.csv' of CSV contains the mapping between the sign name and the class numbers.

 Here's the code for loading the data: